 Board of Directors

 Jennifer Clymer is Hickory Hill Farm’s Secretary.
-While Jenny was born and raised in Minnesota, she has made her home here in middle Tennessee with her husband Ivan, daughter Carlie, two horses including one rescue, three rescued pups, and three rescued cats!
+While Jenny was born and raised in Minnesota, she has made her home here in middle Tennessee with her husband Ivan, daughter Carlie, two horses both rescues, three rescued pups, and three rescued cats!
 Her educational background is also in childhood education as she received a Bachelor’s Degree in Early Childhood Education from the University of Minnesota.
 Jenny feels very strongly about giving back to others and helping them through their trials, whether that someone be a human or an animal, it makes no difference.
 Jenny is the missing link that brought the Gibbons together with Shea in the early planning stages of Hickory Hill Farms.
 You can find Jenny helping out at the farm, volunteering with the Wilson County County Mounties, or enjoying her hobby farm with her family.

 Malia Pack serves on our board and also as the HHF Marketing and Public Relations Manager.
 Malia grew up in West Virginia and North Carolina.
 She now resides here in Middle Tennessee with her husband Mark and their five children.
 Malia enjoys spending her time hiking, traveling.. preferably to the beach, crafting, and of course, loving on and riding Hickory Hill Farm Rescues.
 She is also a member of our HHF Riders program and spends time riding and working with our fosters.
 Most recently, she helped transform a nervous, insecure horse to a bold trail mount for her new family!
 Juggling her time between her family, Hickory Hill Farm, and her day job as a business analyst, Malia has a full plate!